Nightlife in Belgrade: Criminal 1990s

 The 1990s in Serbia were marked with calamities: break-up of Yugoslavia, wars, economic sanctions, collapse of the standard of living.
 Criminals began occupying the clubs and night life in general.
 Fashion and aesthetics of the turbo-folk became a norm while shootings and killings in disco clubs became regular events.
 Turbulent period was marked by the shootouts, murders and executions, often in the popular city clubs.
 Visiting these venues was a high risk.

 Disco clubs lost the top position in night fun, as young people turned to the folkotheques (disco clubs with turbo-folk music) and splavovi, or barge-clubs.
 Among the most popular barges were "Lukas", where singer Aca Lukas started his folk career, assuming the splav's name as his own alias, "Mozzart" (which sank after 2000) and "Triton".
 By the time the 1990s ended, the splavovi almost completely covered the banks of the Sava and spread into the Danube.
 First splavovi open for visitors originated in the late 1970s and the first restaurant, named "Argument", was opened in 1983.
-Barge "Blek Pantersi", owned by the music bend of the same name, was opened in 1990.
+Barge "Blek Pantersi", former "Kalipso" in the 1980s, owned by the music bend of the same name, was opened in 1990.
 It was popular until it burned in 2008.
 The splavovi experienced a boom after 1991 and by the 2010s spread for almost 15 km along the Sava.
 As of today, they remain publicly connected with criminals and numerous incidents.
 By 2021, there were over 200 cafes, restaurants, kafanas and discos on the barges.

 From the summer of 1996, the splavovi from Ušće spread along the bank of Staro Sajmište, too.
 The barges in Staro Sajmište were the first where "urban" splavovi appeared and the entire sub-culture originating in the venues became mainstream.
 This barges had "historical importance" for the expansion and acceptance of the venues as an authentic part of the Belgrade's nightlife and tourist offering.
 However, the constant public conflict between the cheap fun and criminal on the barges, and the solemnity of the neighborhood given its war history as a Sajmište concentration camp, continued for decades.
 Ultimately, all barges were moved out of Staro Sajmište by the late 2010s.

 Second half of the 1990s saw a development of electronic music venues so as a techno and rave scene with international DJs, despite the international sanctions.
 A strict division developed, with folk venues on the one, and underground, alternative techno clubs on the other side, with the mainstream rock music almost disappearing.